jlanda93/vaadin-screenshot/README.md

-# Screenshot Add-on for Vaadin 7
+# Html2Canvas Screenshot for Vaadin 7

 Screenshot is an UI component add-on for Vaadin 7.

 ## Download release

 Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/screenshot
+For Maven instructions, download and reviews, go to https://vaadin.com/directory#!addon/html2canvas-screenshot

 ## Building and running demo